matthewxmzhang/RepositryCreateFromGitHubDesktop/README.md

 ——solve 2nd time conflict by keep below——

-During Client side person A is solving conflict, person B keep on edit this file again on 10:13 on server side and commit before Person A pull its client update.
+During Client side person A is solving conflict, person B keep on edit this file again on 10:13 on server side and commit before Person A pull its client

+Server side update here to create conflict update.